 Lower Shrouds – Attach lower on the mast and run to the chainplates; they provide critical support to the mid and lower section of the mast, preventing inward or aft flexing (pumping) under load.
 They also offer additional stability when sailing with reefs in, as the mainsail’s center of effort shifts lower, concentrating compression and bending loads further down the mast.

 Diamond Stays – Run diagonally between fixed points on the mast itself (typically between spreader tips or tangs), diamond stays are designed to keep the mast "in column" by resisting compression and preventing buckling.
 Their primary role is to brace unsupported sections of the mast.
+They are also critical for inducing 'pre'bend' into the mast which ensures you can get sail trim close to the design of the sail.

 Replacement Guidelines (check your manual or consult your manufacturer’s manual):